Watson-Crick conjugates of words and languages: -conjugate-free Languages

 \section{$\theta$-conjugate-free Languages}

-In this section, we first define a $\theta$-conjugate-free language $L$, where there are no two distinct strings in $L$ such that one is a $\theta$-conjugate of the other.
-Then, for given $u, v \in \Sigma^n$, we discuss a linear time algorithm to decide whether $v$ belongs to $C_\theta(u)$ or not.
-Finally, we decide the existence of $u, v$ where $ u \neq v$ and $v \in C_\theta(u)$ in different language classes, i.e., we investigate some decidability problems for $\theta$-conjugate-freeness for different language classes. \begin{definition} A language $L$ is $\theta$-conjugate-free if for all $w\in L$, $C_\theta(w) \cap L = \{w\}$. \end{definition}
+In this section, we first define a $\theta$-conjugate-free language $L$, i.e., there are no two distinct strings in $L$ such that one is a $\theta$-conjugate of the other.
+Then for given $u, v \in \Sigma^n$, we discuss a linear time algorithm to decide whether or not $v$ belongs to $C_\theta(u)$.
+Finally, we decide the existence of $u, v$ where $ u \neq v$ and $v \in C_\theta(u)$ in different language classes, i.e., we investigate some decidability problems for $\theta$-conjugate-freeness for different language classes. \begin{definition} A language $L$ is \textit{$\theta$-conjugate-free} if for all $w\in L$, $C_\theta(w) \cap L = \{w\}$. \end{definition}

-\subsection{\textbf{Decidability of $\theta$-conjugate-freeness}}
+\subsection{Decidability of $\theta$-conjugate-freeness}

-We first examine a straightforward scenario in which we have two strings of equal length.
+We first examine a straightforward scenario where we have two strings of equal length.
 Our task is to decide whether one string is a $\theta$-conjugate of the other.
-Specifically, given two strings $u$ and $v$, we need to decide whether $v$ belongs to $C_\theta(u)$ or not.
-A similar question for conjugacy class can be decided in linear time, i.e., for given two equal length strings $u, v$, we can decide whether or not $v \in C(u)$ in linear time.
-We do this by checking whether or not $v$ is a substring of $uu$.
+Specifically, given two strings $u$ and $v$, we need to decide whether or not $v$ belongs to $C_\theta(u)$.
+A similar question for conjugates can be decided in linear time, i.e., given two strings $u$ and $v$ of equal length, we can decide whether $v \in C(u)$ in linear time.
+This can be done by checking whether $v$ is a substring of $uu$.